- CUSHR Faculty

 Together with our strategic partner Prisma Health–Upstate, we are advancing health care and building a stronger community in South Carolina.
 And we are just at the beginning!
 Investments and success stories are on the rise.
 Our best days are ahead.

 All the best,

 Executive Vice President for Academic Affairs and Provost

-Dr. Windsor Westbrook Sherrill serves as associate vice president for health research at Clemson and chief science officer at Greenville Health System.
+Dr. Windsor Westbrook Sherrill serves as associate vice president for health research at Clemson and chief science officer at Prisma Health–Upstate.
 She is a professor in the Department of Public Health Sciences at Clemson and an adjunct professor at the University of South Carolina School of Medicine Greenville.
 She is an award-winning teacher and former health care administrator whose research spans health care finance and administration, medical education, and health disparities.

 The CUSHR Coordinating Council facilitates research connections across departments and colleges of the university.
 The members of the Council — Dr. Lawrence Fredendall, Dr. Ronald Gimbel, Dr. Martine LaBerge and Dr. Windsor Sherrill — work together to coordinate innovative health research throughout the university.

 Director, Institute for the Advancement of Health Care

 Professor, Department of Management, College of Business